brendannee/whereisbart.com/README.md

 change train icons
 debug mode when clicking the legend station icon

-# Known issues
+# Known limitations
-last leg is always missing (bart does not provide this info) the Antioch / SFO-Milbrae line is messy, since trins go/return to/from SFIA and BLBR in Antioch trains always leave with destination MLBR, and then it changes when they reach PITT
+last leg is always missing (bart does not provide this info) the Antioch / SFO-Milbrae line is messy, since trains go/return to/from SFIA and BLBR in Antioch trains always leave with destination MLBR, and then it changes when they reach PITT